-Words or phrases that are highlighted in yellow indicate a rule change or addition from the previous season.
+Words or phrases that are highlighted in yellow indicate a rule change, clarification, or addition from the previous season.

-Words or phrases that are highlighted in light blue indicate that a rule is (temporarily) in place due to the COVID-19 pandemic.
+Words or phrases that are highlighted in light blue indicate that a rule is (temporarily) in place due to COVID-19.

-SECTION 1: DEFINING THE STRUCTURE OF GIRLS MINNESOTA HIGH SCHOOL BOWLING
+SECTION 1: DEFINING THE GOVERANCE, TIMING, AND STRUCTURE OF MINNESOTA HIGH SCHOOL BOWLING